vped/Athena_Test/README.md

 # Billing App with React ES6 Webpack

-This is what a running Flux TodoMVC example looks like:
+This is what a running this example looks like:
 <img src="screenshot.png" style="width: 100%;" />

 Project with the following technologies: